fluidmindapp/fluidmindapp.github.io/_posts/2025-02-13-fluidmind-core-benefit.md

 ### Meet Selena

-Consider someone with a severe mental illness, such as bipolar disorder - let's call her Selena.
+Consider someone with a severe mental health condition, such as bipolar disorder - let's call her Selena.
 This disorder is characterized by episodic depression and mania, both of which can have grave consequences for those who suffer with this condition: a lost job, a divorce, a hospitalization, psychosis, or even a suicide attempt.
-Avoiding these traumatic outcomes is a major goal in the modern treatment of mental illness.
+Avoiding these traumatic outcomes is a major goal in the modern treatment of mental health conditions.

 Selena is currently [euthymic](https://dictionary.apa.org/euthymia).
 With past treatment, she is living her life with minimal symptoms: she's keeping down a full-time job, she has a healthy relationship, and she hasn't had symptoms of psychosis for well over a year.
 But then something changes for Selena.